jfrog/saas-log-streamer-resources/elastic/README.md

-## Set up Cloud Log Streaming with Dataset
+## Set up Cloud Log Streaming with Elastic

-Perform the following steps to set up log streaming with Dataset.
+Perform the following steps to set up log streaming with Elastic.

-1. In Dataset, click on your username on the top right of the screen, select the API Keys menu, and add a new key with Write access.
+1. Generate a new token in Elastic.

 2. Go to the [MyJFrog Portal](http://my.jfrog.com/).